John Olver

 Olver announced he would not seek re-election in 2012 and retired at the end of his eleventh term in Congress.
+He died at home in 2023 at age 86.

 Early life, education, and career

 Olver was born on September 3, 1936, in Honesdale, Pennsylvania, the son of Helen Marguerite (née Fulleborn) and Thomas Horace Olver.
 His paternal grandparents were of English descent, and his maternal grandparents were German.
 Olver grew up on his father's farm, where the two tended cows, while his mother ran a boarding house which served families from Philadelphia and New York City.
 Olver graduated from high school when he was 15 and enrolled in Rensselaer Polytechnic Institute, where he earned a Bachelor of Science in chemistry at the age of 18.
 After earning his undergraduate degree, Olver went on to earn a Master of Science in chemistry from Tufts University in 1956 and a Doctor of Philosophy in chemistry from the Massachusetts Institute of Technology in 1961.

 Olver taught chemistry at the University of Massachusetts Amherst for eight years and later resigned to pursue a career in politics.
 He served two terms as a member of the Massachusetts House of Representatives from January 1, 1969, to January 3, 1973.
 He later served for nine terms in the Massachusetts Senate from January 3, 1973, until his resignation in 1991 to serve in the U.S. House of Representatives.